-The accounting and reporting policies of West Carroll Council on Aging, Inc. (the Council) conform to the accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental and financial reporting principles.
+The accounting and reporting policies of West Carroll Inc. (the Council) conform on Aging, to accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
+The Governmental Accounting Standards Board (GASB) is accepted standard-setting bodv for establishing governmental and financial reporting principles.
 Governments are also required to follow the pronouncements of the Financial Accounting Standards Board (FASB) issued through November 30, 1989 (when applicable) that do not conflict with or contradict GASB pronouncements.
 The following is a summary of certain significant accounting policies used by the Council: